pheymann/scala.bft/README.md

 If you want to participate and change stuff on this project you have to know the following guidelines:
  - the workflow relies on [git flow](http://danielkummer.github.io/git-flow-cheatsheet/)
  - everything should be covered by tests (I know it is boring and even I'm sometimes leave some test cases out, but try your best)
+ - open PRs as early as possible (after the first change) to get an immedialetly feedback
  - as this project uses [Travis CI](https://travis-ci.org/pheymann/scala.bft) for build management it also checks if tests are running; so be sure the tests are okay before creating a PR